phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 [^cbc-squeeze]: http://www.cbc.ca/news/canada/toronto/generation-squeeze-ontario-economy-1.4054589

 [^smith-1988]: An Economic Assessment of Rent Controls: The Ontario Experience, pg 255
-[^smith-1983]: The Crisis in Rental Housing: A Canadian Perspective
+[^smith-1983]: The Crisis in Rental Housing: A Canadian Perspective (pg 3-4)
 [^smith-2003]: Intertenancy Rent Decontrol in Ontario

+[^toronto-2006]: [Rental Housing Supply and Demand Indicators](https://www1.toronto.ca/city_of_toronto/social_development_finance__administration/files/pdf/housing_rental.pdf) (Rep.).
+(2006, September).
+City of Toronto City Planning Policy & Research

 [^notes-on-completions]: The careful reader has noticed that I am mixing Ontario starts with Toronto completions.
 They measure slightly different things: not all housing starts get completed, and completions can lag starts by several years.
 I'm not trying to pull a fast one; I'm simply limited by the dataset I was able to find.
 CMHC's website does not report data prior to 1990, but combining it with the City of Toronto's 2006 Rental Housing Supply and Demand Indicators report I was able to extend it back to 1981.
-It is my opinion that, for the purposes of discussing the effects of economic disincentives on new construction, these data sets are both valid (if not directly comparable).
+It is my opinion that, for the purposes of discussing the effects of economic disincentives on new construction, these data sets are both valid.

 [^methodological-notes]: Some methodological notes: here "rental + co-op" include both private and "assisted" (i.e. government subsidies or funded) units; City of Toronto data ends in 2005, and I was unable to find CMHC data that separated the assisted from private from 2006-2016.
 The picture then is even more bleak: a large majority of the units produced from 1981-2006 were subsidized.
 Private rentals had slowly petered out by 1992, and then in 1997 assisted units completely dried up for a few years.
 By 2005, private rentals had begun to recover but even then 623 private units were completed &mdash; against 354 assisted units.
 Media reports since then indicate that private rentals are on the upswing, but in 2016 there were 1,094 total new rental units compared to 1986's 1,208 private rentals.